Jin Gyeong-suk: Petitions for release

 Jin's abduction to North Korea garnered a flurry of media attention.
-Various human rights organizations intervened, expending considerable energy and resources to seek Jin’s release; they attempted as well to determine whether Jin was still alive.
-The family petitioned to then South Korean president Roh Moo-hyun and pushed for her return to South Korea, without, however, receiving a response from the president.
+Various human rights organizations intervened, seeking Jin's release; they attempted as well to determine whether Jin was still alive.
+After hearing from a reliable source that her daughter had died by January 2005, the family petitioned to then South Korean president Roh Moo-hyun to ascertain her fate and, if alive, push for her return to South Korea, without, however, receiving a response from the president.

 Murder

-Jin died around early January 2005, at the Chongjin concentration camp.
+Jin died around December 31, 2004, at the Chongjin concentration camp.
 The cause of death was determined to be the result of the residual effects of torture to which she had been subjected.